 What does Uu-a-thluk do?

-Access: Uu-a-thluk increases Nuu-chah-nulth access to sea resources by (1) protecting and advancing Nuu-chah-nulth fishing rights, (2) maximizing Nuu-chah-nulth participation in beneficial government programs, (3) managing and protecting habitat and resources within Nuu-chah-nulth Ha-ha-houlthee, and (4) retaining knowledge of Nuu-chah-nulth rich oral history and culture as it relates to the sea.
+Access: Uu-a-thluk increases Nuu-chah-nulth access to sea resources by (1) protecting and advancing Nuu-chah-nulth fishing rights, (2) maximizing Nuu-chah-nulth participation in beneficial government programs, (3) participating in projects that increase current access and sustain resources and (4) retaining knowledge of Nuu-chah-nulth rich oral history and culture as it relates to the sea.

-Management: Uu-a-thluk improves Nuu-chah-nulth role in sea resource management by providing a forum for Nuu-chah-nulth to work together and with other governments and organizations on aquatic resource management issues and opportunities.
+Management: Uu-a-thluk improves the Nuu-chah-nulth role in sea resource management by (1) providing a forum for Nuu-chah-nulth to work together and with other governments and organizations on aquatic resource management issues, (2) studying, monitoring and documenting resources within Nuu-chah-nulth Ha-ha-houlthee to help manage and protect habitat and resources and (3) assisting Nuu-chah-nulth nations to develop and implement strategic plans for their fisheries departments.

 Capacity: Uu-a-thluk enables and equips Nuu-chah-nulth individuals to take advantage of opportunities in the sea resource sector through training, education, mentorship and workplace opportunities.

-NTC Uu-a-thluk Fisheries: Uu-a-thluk Fisheries currently includes a program manager, deputy program manager, three regional biologists, a program coordinator, communications and development coordinator, capacity building coordinator, marine stewardship coordinator, marine environmental emergency preparedness coordinator and a fisheries technician.
+NTC Uu-a-thluk Fisheries: Uu-a-thluk staff currently includes a program manager, deputy program manager, three regional fisheries biologists, a program coordinator, communications and development coordinator, capacity building coordinator and protected areas planner.
 Seasonally, Uu-a-thluk also hires Nuu-chah-nulth interns.

 Council of Ha’wiih: Three times per year the Council of Ha’wiih hosts a forum where Ha’wiih or their representatives from 14 autonomous Nuu-chah-nulth Nations come together to work on fisheries issues with DFO and other agencies, organizations and First Nations.
 The Council of Ha’wiih includes representatives from Ahousaht, Ditidaht, ?ii?atis/?iinax?int, Hesquiaht, Hupacasath, Huu-ay-aht, Ka:’yu’k’t’h’/Che:k’les7et’h’ Nuchatlaht, Mowachaht/Muchalaht, Tla-o-qui-aht, Toquaht, Tseshaht, Uchucklesaht, and Yuu-u?i??ath.